azoth-lang/azoth.language.reference/src/loop-expressions.md

 ## `while`

-The condition expression of a while loop is evaluated to a boolean using the `true` operator.
+The condition expression of a while loop is evaluated to a `bool?` using the `true` operator.
+The body is executed as long as the condition evaluates to `true`.

 ```grammar
 while_expression